BofeiCHEN/CarND-Path-Planning-Project/README.md

           // set (x, y) points to the spline s.set_points(ptsx, ptsy);
 ```
-For the new trajectory, we can start from points in the previous path without processed for reducing the calculation:
+For the **new trajectory**, we can start from points in the previous path without processed for reducing the calculation:
 ```C++
           for(int i=0; i<previous_path_x.size(); i++)
           {